LakshyaaVK/CalorieDetector_GeminiApi/README.md

 # CalorieDetector_GeminiApi
 This is a simple, single-page web application that uses the Google Gemini API to estimate the calorie content of a meal from an uploaded image.

+Want to Run Locally?
+upload both index.html and package.json under the same folder in terminal : npm install
+              npm run dev
+              or
+              npx vite

 Live Demo -->   https://x1l52z5s-5173.asse.devtunnels.ms/

 Image Upload: Users can click to upload or drag-and-drop a food photo.